 There will always be someone who is better, wealthier, smarter, better looking, and more talented than I am.
 I realize this.
 But on social media, almost everyone seems to be a better parent.
 Scrolling through Facebook I can see that one mom taught her daughter how to solve calculus at the tender age of 8.
 Another parent took her kid on an adventure in San Francisco.
 A few parents have enrolled their kids in every single activity known to man.
 Sometimes, these things make me feel sort of crappy as a parent.

-Then, there are the real hot mess parents.
+the real hot mess parents.
 The ones who make you feel that you are superior to everyone around.
 The kind of parents whose kids you almost feel bad for.